-The Merriam-Webster Dictionary Has Been Trolling Trump For Months
+The Merriam-Webster Dictionary Has Been Trolling Trump On Twitter For Months

 During the presidential debates, Merriam-Webster also threw some shade at Trump's unique rhetoric.

-After Trump's comments referring to "bad hombres," the dictionary's site saw a surge in searches for the word "ombré," but was quick to point out the difference between the two words.
+After Trump's comments referring to "bad hombres," the dictionary's site saw a surge in searches for the word "ombré" but was quick to point out the difference between the two words.
 "Hombre" is the Spanish word for "man," while "ombré" refers to "having shades or colors that fade into each other."

 hombre:🚶 a man— Merriam-Webster (@MerriamWebster) October 20, 2016